EusebiuTimofte/Parsing/README.md

 # Parsing

 This program is a XML file parser.
-It reads the content of a XML file and stores in memory all the tags , texts and relations between them.
-The element structure represents a tag , it has a name, attributes , text(value) and a pointer to the tags in it (child tags).
+It reads the content of a XML file and stores all the elements in memory as a tree structure .
+An element contains a tag , attributes , text(value) and a pointer to the elements in it (child elements).
-The program also allows you to find an tag by it's name and to write what is in memory into a XML file.
+The program also allows you to find an element by it's tag name or by value , to write what is in memory into a XML file , to add , delete or edit an element, to show the path from root to an element or the rest of tree.